-2. If the property has been appointed by an inter vivos instrument, the property should be subject to creditors' claims if, had it been the donee's own property, the property could have been reached by the creditors under the rules relating to fraudulent conveyances.
-See Restatement of Property § 330.
+If the property has been appointed by an inter vivos instrument, the property should be subject to creditors' claims if, had it been the donee's own property; the property could have been reached by the creditors under the rules relating to fraudulent conveyances.
+See Restatement of Property \$330.

-3. See Mich.
-Stat.
-Ann. § 26.155 (113)(Supp.
-1967); Minn.
-Stat.
-Ann. § 502.70 (Supp.
-1967); N.Y.
-Estates, Powers and Trusts Law § 10-7.2 (1967); Wis.
-Stat.
-Ann. § 232.17 (Supp.
+See MICH.
+STAT.
+ANN. \$ 26.155 (113) (Supp.
+1967); MINN.
+STAT.
+ANN. \$ 502.70 (Supp.
+1967); N. Y. ESTATES, POWERS & TRUSTS LAW \$ 10-7.2 (1967); Wis.
+STAT.
+ANN. \$ 232.17 (Supp.
 1967).

-4. Section 2041 of the Internal Revenue Code requires that property subject to a general power of appointment be included in the donee's gross estate for estate tax purposes.
-Similarly, and California Revenue and Taxation Code Section 13696 provides that a taxable inheritance from the donee occurs whenever a person takes property either by the exercise or the nonexercise of a general power.
+Section 2041 of the Internal Revenue Code requires that property subject to a general power of appointment be included in the donee's gross estate for estate tax.

+eral power of appointment be included in the done's gross estate for estate tax purposes.
+Similarly, California Revenue and Taxation Code Section 13696 provides that a taxable inheritance from the donee occurs whenever a person takes property either by the exercise or the nonexercise of a general power.

-5. The Federal Bankruptcy Act includes in a bankrupt's assets all property subject to his appointment under a general power of appointment that is presently exercisable at the moment of bankruptcy.
-11 U.S.C. § 110(a)(3).
+The Federal Bankruptcy Act includes in a bankrupt's assets all property subject to his appointment under a general power of appointment that is presently exercisable at the moment of bankruptcy.
+11 U.S.C. § 110(a) (3).